 LOCATE AN OFFICE SPACE:

-Find a site to donate (accountants call this "in-kind") an office and meeting space, a phone and computer.
+Eventually you will want to find a site to donate (accountants call this "in-kind") an office and meeting space, a phone and computer.
 Having a workplace gives you a foundation from which to build your network.
 It can be a place of worship, a social service agency, an empty storefront, or the back of a business.
 It's important to be conscious in this decision.
-Be sure wherever you land represents inclusivity somewhere welcoming, without bias, and given willingly because the donor believes in this good work.
+Be sure wherever you land represents inclusivity, somewhere welcoming, without bias, and given willingly because the donor believes in this good work.
 Where you are meeting is a statement of the values of your program.

 RAISING STARTUP FUNDS

-- a personal investment by the core group which will deepen the bond between everyone and,
+- a personal investment by the group which will deepen the bond between everyone and,

-- the first public marketing for the program to stimulate interest within your community.
+- funds for a public marketing for the program to stimulate interest within your community and other costs.

 This movement is about complementary currencies.
 We believe that real wealth is found in the currency of community; while the cash economy has its role, it will never replace the power that members of a community have when they join their voices and spirits together to solve our common problems.

 We look forward to continuing a dialogue with you, supporting your good work and helping your world connect to hOurworld.

 Linda Hogan, Terry Daniels, Stephen Beckett and the hOurworld team.